delphirtl • Docs

 Provides the set of JS engine resource constraints for this Worker thread.

-option was passed to the Worker
+If the resourceLimits option was passed to the Worker constructor,

 this matches its values.